openedx/openedx-events/docs/how-tos/create-a-new-event.rst

             event_receiver.call_args.kwargs
         )

-.. note:: Ensure that the test verifies that the event is triggered when the enrollment process completes successfully and that the payload contains the necessary information.
+- Ensure that the test verifies that the event is triggered when the enrollment process completes successfully and that the payload contains the necessary information.
+- Connect a dummy event receiver to the event to verify that the event is triggered.
+- Verify that the event receiver is called with the correct payload when the event is triggered.

 Step 8: Consume the Event
 ~~~~~~~~~~~~~~~~~~~~~~~~~